Celebrating Christmas is a lovely book featuring words and paintings by Amy Boucher Pye and Leo Bucher.

 “The imperfect things we create, such as nativity sets, can give us insights into the real.
 That is, as we gaze on them, perhaps in an attitude of praying to God, we can understand more deeply the mystery of the God who came to earth as a baby.”

-That reflection, and other thoughts, appeared on Day 6, and ended with a short prayer asking readers to focus on Jesus–“that we might never lose our sense of wonder, awe, and gratitude.”
+That reflection and other thoughts appeared on Day 6 and ended with a short prayer asking readers to focus on Jesus — “that we might never lose our sense of wonder, awe, and gratitude.”

 Who is Amy Boucher Pye?

 Amy Boucher Pye is an American writer, spiritual director, and retreat leader who lives in England with her British husband and children.
-A frequent contributor to Our Daily Bread, she’s the author of four books and a great lover of Christmas and Advent.
+A frequent contributor to Our Daily Bread, she’s the author of numerous books and a great lover of Christmas and Advent.

 About Leo Boucher

-Today he paints in a tidy art studio he built for himself behind the family home.
+Today, he paints in a tidy art studio he built for himself behind the family home.

-When Amy asked Leo how he felt about having to repaint his paintings for the book, noting how easy it is for her to edit her writing, he smiled.
-“It’s called work.
-Just a little bit of work.”
+Amy asked Leo how he felt about having to repaint his paintings for the book.
+“It’s easy for me to edit my writing,” she said.

 Tweetables